NEW EPISODES RELEASED SUNDAY MORNINGS

 Early grief: simple acts for an unbearable time

-In our first episode, we interview a creative solopreneur and Montclair State alum whose work is widely known around town, but you may not yet know her, or the story behind how her artwork appears unexpectedly in familiar places.
+In our first episode, we speak with a creative solopreneur and Montclair State alum whose work is widely known around town, but you may not yet know her, or the story behind how her artwork appears unexpectedly in familiar places.
 As a bonus, we also speak with the owner of Motorcyle Riding Co before he closes shop and heads to the West Coast.
 Sponsored by: Amy Owens Realtor

 We bravely enter the recording studio to reveal the why behind Podclair!
 Conversations happen every day, all over town, that create moments of feeling closer and more connected to our community.
 Our podcast is a way to share these collective stories, through the tales of individuals bringing talent and life to Montclair, NJ.